chef/knife-azure/DOC_CHANGES.md

 required to make Chef Client runs over WinRM succeed for resource / time-intensive runlists.

-As an example, setting `--winrm-max-memorypershell` to 4000000 megabytes and `--winrm-max-timeout` to 1200000 microseconds allows the `knife azure server create` command's remote bootstrap commands to consume 4 gigabytes of memory and take 20 minutes.
+As an example, setting `--winrm-max-memory-per-shell` to 4000000 megabytes and `--winrm-max-timeout` to 1200000 microseconds allows the `knife azure server create` command's remote bootstrap commands to consume 4 gigabytes of memory and take 20 minutes.
 Use of these commands is